MattiSG/Watai/README.md

 #### Global install (easiest) ####

-	sudo npm install -g watai
+	npm install --global watai

 NPM will automatically create the `watai` alias for you.
-If you decide you don’t want to use Watai later on, simply `npm uninstall -g` it.
+If you decide you don’t want to use Watai later on, simply `npm uninstall --global` it.

 #### Local install ####

 	cd choose/your/install/folder
 	npm install watai
-	alias watai="$(pwd)/node_modules/watai/go"
+	alias watai="$(pwd)/node_modules/.bin/watai"

 This will create a `node_modules` folder with all dependencies in the current directory.
 A good way to give Watai a quick look if you’re afraid of `sudo`ing.